scottkellum/scottkellum.com/src/content/work/concert-ad-products.md

 ---
-title: 'Advertising that enhances experiences'
+title: "Advertising that enhances experiences"
-description: 'Advertising is the price everyone can afford for high-quality content.
+description: "Advertising is the price everyone can afford for high-quality content.
 The problem is that digital ads are often low quality, tarnishing the customer relationship with both the publisher and advertiser.
-There is an opportunity for online ads to be better; A chance to build trust and value with the audience.'
+There is an opportunity for online ads to be better; A chance to build trust and value with the audience."
-pubDate: 'April 9 2016'
+pubDate: "April 9 2016"
-heroImage: '/img/concert-spot.avif'
+heroImage: "/img/concert-spot.avif"
-heroWide: '/img/concert.avif'
+heroWide: "/img/concert.avif"
-category: 'work'
+category: "work"
 pinned: true
-tags: ['product design', 'advertising', 'design']
+tags: ["product design", "advertising", "design"]
 ---

 <div class="bento">
   <p class="box">
-    <span class="value" style="font-size: 35cqi;">$200M+</span>
+    <span class="value">$200M+</span>
     <span class="label">YoY Revenue</span>
   </p>
   <p class="box">
-    <span class="value" style="font-size: 35cqi;">90%</span>
+    <span class="value">90%</span>
     <span class="label">US Audience Reach</span>
   </p>
 </div>